Measles Outbreak (2025/2026)

 -

-- Measles on the Rise: How to Prepare and Respond in Your Clinic - On demand
+Measles on the Rise: How to Prepare and Respond in Your Clinic

-Per CDC: As of October 28, 2025, a total of 1,648 confirmed* measles cases were reported in the United States.
-Among these, 1,625 measles cases were reported by 42 jurisdictions: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, New Jersey, New Mexico, New York City, New York State, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.
-A total of 23 measles cases were reported among international visitors to the U.S.
+For the full year of 2025, a total of 2,242 confirmed* measles cases were reported in the United States.
+Among these, 2,217 measles cases were reported by 45 jurisdictions: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Jersey, New Mexico, New York City, New York State, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, Wisconsin, and Wyoming.
+A total of 25 measles cases were reported among international visitors to the United States.